-Here’s an example of a process, questions, and answers I used to find my path to be a more comfortable presenter in front of large audiences.
+Here’s an example of a process, questions, and answers I used to find my path to being a more comfortable presenter in front of large audiences.

 - Level: On a scale of 0 – 10.
 With 10 being you know how to achieve this and 0 being the opposite, where are you?
 Six

 - Exceptions: When are you already doing what you want to do?
 Even a little bit?
 It happens almost every time.
-I can think of moments in workshops and talks where my confidence and knowledge and excitement resonated with people.
+I can think of moments in workshops and talks where my confidence, knowledge, and excitement resonated with people.

 - Decision & Direction: What are your next small steps?
 How will you know what worked?
 I have a workshop with 130 people in 3 days.
-The step I will take will be to prepare by having an agenda, program plan, defined objectives for the workshop, enough materials that I can change as needed.
-Plus arrive early, set up the room, visualize and mentally walk through the day and list some backup plans.
+The step I will take will be to prepare by having an agenda, program plan, defined objectives for the workshop, and enough materials to change as needed.
+Plus, arrive early, set up the room, visualize and mentally walk through the day, and list some backup plans.
 As people arrive, I will greet them, look for some friendly people and connect.

 BTW Took the steps above, and it was one of my best workshops.
 Contracted 4 months of team consulting and 1 on 1 work with the company.